 AP Basketball Writer

-RALEIGH, N.C.
-(AP) - Freshman T.J.
-Warren scored 21 points while Richard Howell scored the go-ahead basket with 1:56 left to help No. 14 North Carolina State hold off Clemson 66-62 on Sunday night.
+For N.C.
+State, freshman T.J.
+Warren scored 21 points while Richard Howell scored the go-ahead basket with 1:56 left.

 Howell finished with 11 points and 12 rebounds for the Wolfpack (15-3, 4-1 Atlantic Coast Conference), who never trailed yet still found itself in a tight game against a league opponent that wouldn't go away.
 N.C.
 State scored the game's first 10 points and led by nine early in the second half.

 Ultimately, the Wolfpack held on, with Howell's three-point play breaking a tie and Scott Wood's 5-for-6 performance at the line in the final 28 seconds helping N.C.
 State keep its grip on the lead.

 Hall added a season-high 16 points for Clemson (10-7, 2-3), including the tying three-point play with 3:37 left.
 The teams then traded baskets before Howell took a feed from Wood into the center of the paint while Milton Jennings jumped to block any shot from behind.
 Howell collected the ball and finished the layup despite the contact from Jennings, then made the ensuing free throw for the 60-57 lead.

 Clemson had a final chance to tie the game, but Hall slipped as he tried to catch an inbounds pass with 8.7 seconds left.
 The ball went to Lorenzo Brown, who hit a free throw with 5.5 seconds on the clock to make it a two-possession game.